 Of course, he was. 😉

-If you’d visit these places, you’ll never dare touching anything, or would just wander around looking at the magnificently detailed ceiling.
+If you’d visit these places, you’ll never dare touching anything, or would simply wander around looking at the magnificently detailed ceiling.
 On their side, the Carry On team managed to truffled tons of comedic moments in them!
 One notorious scene is when Lord Darcie Pue and Ffing want to make sure if the new French guest is Citizen Camembert despite wearing a white nobble man wig.
 Of course, it is!
 One doesn’t need to be a genius to see it.
 Anyway, to remove the wig, Pue manages to sneeze, which results in Camenbert’s wig to fly away.
 The funniest part is that it also creates a chain reaction, and a row of sitten people lose their wig as well!
 I wonder if this sometimes really happened during the 18th century!

 Some sources say that Carry On Screaming was the second and last Carry On film to have a theme song in its opening titles before Carry On Emmanuelle.
-This is not true, because there is a song in Don’t Lose Your Head!
+That is not true, because there is a song in Don’t Lose Your Head!
 It’s an uplifting one with amusing lyrics and a lot of black humour in connection to head-chopping: “Don’t lose your head, get a hold of your wig!”
-The song was composed by Bill Martin and Phil Coulter and sang by The Michael Sammes Singers.
+It was composed by Bill Martin and Phil Coulter and sang by The Michael Sammes Singers.

-Tomorrow, I’ll be reviewing Follow that Camel which was…”*sigh*… NOT the best.
+Tomorrow, I’ll be reviewing Follow that Camel, which was…”*sigh*… NOT the best.